 The research subject of Natural Resources and Sustainable Development aims to deepen the knowledge of natural resources´ geological and geographical existence, ecological conditions, technical and socioeconomic terms and conditions, as well as environmental and social consequences of their use.
 Trans-disciplinary approaches are encouraged to identify and manage the flow of natural resource to society for a long term sustainable development.
-The research study subject offers specialization in two areas - Global energy and Sustainable development.
+The research study subject offers specialization in two areas - Global Energy Systems and Environment, Nature and Society.”

 Read more about the PhD studies